foundersandcoders/old-coursebook/patterns/week2/README.md

 **You are also welcome to add topics** (though we recommend you add them to the 'Bonus' section at the end).

 ## Comfort with git/github
-- [ ] What is Git Flow and how do you use it?
+- [x] What is Git Flow and how do you use it?
+Sohil Naaz
 - [ ] When should you commit and what makes a good commit message?

 ## Testing